muskacirca/leboncoin-music-library/README.md

 from kotlin which I never used before.

 ## Room
 I used Room for the persistence layer as the integration seems pretty straight forward.

-## Butterknife
-Butterknife is a nice to have library to inject Android views and resources.
-It helps keep the code clean.